mauriciopoppe/blog/site/content/notes/home-server-setup.md

 # Then I can start gemini at ~/mnt/orangepi.
 ```

-- **Running commands** - I've taught Gemini that the filesystem it sees is thanks to the mount and
+I've [given enough context to Gemini](https://geminicli.com/docs/cli/gemini-md/) and it knows that the filesystem it sees
-  I've told it how to run commands directly on the Pi via SSH therefore if it needs to check something
+is a mounted directory from the Pi, I've told it how to run commands directly on the Pi via SSH therefore if it needs to check something
 outside the mounted filesystem it can run any SSH command.

 This REPL environment allowed me to iterate very fast in my small SBC.